How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 Alternatives

-A traditional savings account might not be right answer for everyone.
+A traditional savings account might not be the right answer for everyone.
 If you’re looking for higher APY or more accessibility, here are some common alternatives to a savings account:

-Money market account.
+Money market account

-Checking account.
+Checking account

 If you need access to your savings multiple times every month, a high interest checking account might be a good option.

-Certificate of deposit (CD).
+Certificate of deposit (CD)

-U.S. savings bond.
+U.S. savings bond

-Start saving now.
+Start saving now

 Sources: